 This indicator normally comes on for a few seconds when you turn the ignition switch to ON (II), and when the ignition switch is turned to START (III).
-If it comes on at any other time, there is a problem in the ABS.
-If this happens, take your vehicle to a dealer to have it checked.
-With this indicator on, your vehicle still has normal braking ability but no anti-lock.
+If it comes on at any other time, there is a problem with the ABS.
+If this happens, have your vehicle checked at a dealer.
+With this on, your vehicle still has normal braking ability but no anti-lock brakes.
 For more information, see page 147.